Improving Soil

 SOIL TESTING

 Soil testing is done to determine how much of each soil component is present in the soil.
-Some soils in the Portland area are sandy loams, but Washington County is mostly clay.
+Some soils near rivers are sandy loam, but most of Washington County, OR, is mostly clay because at one time it was a lake bed.
 Soil testing laboratories can give a detailed and accurate measurement of the soil's components.
 A local soil testing lab, A & L Western Laboratories, is in Sherwood, OR.
 However, these simple tests can reveal much about the soil.

 SOIL PROFILE TEST